Digital Nomad Gender Trends in 2025: Why 93% Are Men

 Tech and Crypto: Male-Dominated Areas

 Tech-related careers dominate the digital nomad space, with software development leading the way.
+Male digital nomads often prefer destinations known for vibrant tech scenes, outdoor sports, and networking opportunities, such as Lisbon, Bali, and Chiang Mai.
 Men significantly outnumber women in these fields:

 Tech Field Male Advantage Over Women